Geneviève Zubrzycki

 Geneviève Zubrzycki (born c.
-1970) is Professor of Sociology (2003–present) and Director of tne Weiser Center for Europe and Eurasia, the Copernicus Center for Polish Studies, and the Center for European Studies at the University of Michigan.
+1970) is Professor of Sociology (2003–present) and Director of the Weiser Center for Europe and Eurasia, the Copernicus Center for Polish Studies, and the Center for European Studies at the University of Michigan.
 She is also affiliated with the Frankel Center for Judaic Studies at the University of Michigan.

-Born and raised in Quebec City (Canada), she holds degrees from McGill University (B.A., 1992), the Université de Montréal (M.Sc., sociology, 1995), and the University of Chicago (Ph.D., sociology, 2002).
+Born and raised in Quebec City, Canada, she holds degrees from McGill University (B.A., 1992), the Université de Montréal (M.Sc., sociology, 1995), and the University of Chicago (Ph.D., sociology, 2002).
 She received a Guggenheim Fellowship in 2021.

 Books

 Zubrzycki is a comparative-historical and cultural sociologist who studies national identity and religion, collective memory and national mythology, and visual culture and materiality.

 Her book The Crosses of Auschwitz: Nationalism and Religion in Post-Communist Poland (University of Chicago Press, 2006, ISBN 0-226-99304-3, 277pp.) analyzes the relationship between national identity and Catholicism in Poland after the fall of Communism via an examination of memory wars between Poles and Jews, and the international conflict over the presence of Christian symbols at Auschwitz-Birkenau.
 It was translated into Polish as Krzyże w Auschwitz.
 Tożsamość narodowa, nacjonalizm i religia w postkomunistycznej Polsce (Nomos, 2014, ISBN 9788376881713, 295 pp.) and earned her several awards: The "AAASS and Orbis Books Outstanding Book Award in Polish Studies" from the American Association for the Advancement of Slavic Studies (2007), the "Distinguished Book Award" from the American Sociological Association’s Sociology of Religion Section(2007); and the "Biennial Kulczycki Book Prize" from the Polish Studies Association (2008).